htw-imi-showtime/showtime-website/content/ss23/bachelor/b3-shop-gpt/_index.md

 {{</section>}}

 {{<section title="The team">}}
 We are a diverse group of seven students with various levels of programming experience.
-Throughout the project, we chose not to split into smaller teams, allowing each person to handle different tasks, expand their knowledge and explore various areas of interest.
+Throughout the project,everyone was able to expand their knowledge, learn from the others and explore various areas of interest.
 {{</section>}}

 {{<gallery>}}